Introduction

 Conclusion

 Tectonic boundaries are not static lines on a map but living frontiers where Earth’s energy manifests as mountains, volcanoes, and earthquakes.
 From the colossal scale of subduction zones to the subtle shifts of transform faults, these interfaces shape our planet’s surface and challenge our understanding of deep-time processes.
-Now, as technology sharpens our vision and global cooperation strengthens, the study of tectonic boundaries becomes a testament to human ingenuity and our relentless pursuit of knowledge.
+As technology sharpens our vision and global cooperation strengthens, the study of tectonic boundaries becomes a testament to human ingenuity and our relentless pursuit of knowledge.
 In recognizing these dynamic forces, we not only uncover the mysteries of our planet’s past but also prepare for its unpredictable future.